 At Olive, we understand the painful process, the time suck, the bias, and the risk involved in finding the right technology that transforms your organization.
 We want to help buyers find their best match solution that powers digital transformation.
 Our philosophy is; When Buying Business Software, Lead with your Business Needs.
-We hope Our 7 step process makes your job easier, and if you need extra support with your digital transformation, we’re happy to extend an Olive branch!
+We hope Our 7 step process makes your job easier, and if you need extra support with your digital transformation, talk to us!

 Step 1 – Make a business case for the new software